Last Updated on 26th August 2020 by Mark

 Finding loans with the kind of LTV’s we can get with Kuflink, and the returns associated with them can be difficult elsewhere.

 Kuflink is another platform that seem to be benefiting from the COVID19 situation.
-They are still bringing new loans to the platform, and they are still being filled (although a little slower than normal).
+They are still bringing new loans to the platform en-mass, and they are still being filled relatively quickly .
 This shows that investors still trust Kuflink enough to invest with them.
 Kuflink are going from strength to strength.
 It’s nice to see them doing well.
 They offer a fair return for the risk.

 My Kuflink Strategy.

-I decided to sell down a few of the higher LTV loans on the secondary market, just for piece of mind as we don’t know how bad the possible recession might get.
-Most of my capital is still with Kuflink.
-I’ll be leaving it there for now and lending into new low LTV loans as they become available.
+I initially sold down just a few of the higher LTV loans on the secondary market, just for piece of mind as we don’t know how bad this situation might get.
+Much of my capital is still with Kuflink though.
+I’ll be leaving it there for now and probably also lending into new lower LTV loans as they become available.
 Of course I’ll keep an eye on things and this strategy could change at any time.